-IPOLY'S FOREIGN LANGUAGE PROGRAM
+IPOLY'S SPANISH PROGRAM

 Spanish I, II, & III classes are currently offered at IPoly.
 Students in the 11th and 12th grades may study additional languages at the college level.
-The IPoly program includes communication-based instruction, cultural awareness activities and projects, community participation, cross-curricular connections and comparisons of the language, and culture studied with their own language.
+The IPoly program includes communication-based instruction, cultural awareness activities and projects, community participation, cross-curricular connections and comparisons of the language.